microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/eks/eks_terraform/_github.md

 description: >
 ---

-## Option 2: Deploy EKS cluster and connect it to Azure Arc using Terraform and GitHub Actions
+## Alternative Deployment: Deploy EKS cluster and connect it to Azure Arc using Terraform and GitHub Actions

 The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy an Amazon Web Services (AWS) [Kubernetes Engine cluster](https://aws.amazon.com/eks/) and connected it as an Azure Arc cluster resource.
+Alternatively you can deploy this Jumpstart scenario using Command-Line Tools, [here the guide](_index.md).

 ## Prerequisites